 3.2.1 Overriding the Default Caching Policy

-Though typically not required, you can use the CELL_FLASH_CACHE segment storage option to override the automatic caching policy for Exadata Smart Flash Cache.
+Although it is generally not required or recommended, Oracle Exadata System Software also enables administrators to override the default caching policy and keep specific database segments in or out of the cache by using the CELL_FLASH_CACHE segment storage option.
 The CELL_FLASH_CACHE option may be included in the STORAGE clause as part of the SQL CREATE or ALTER command for various database objects, such as regular tables and indexes, partitioned tables and indexes, and index-organized tables.

 For example: